rebecca1230/IntrotoIM/Feb9/README.md

 ## 3rd Assignment_OOP: Earthquake

+The circles are the students' head.
+The choice of color(red and purple) reveals that the people are anixous.T The left group is shaking and the others are panicing.
 ![](earthquake.gif)

 ## Description

 For this assignment, I created an artwork that conveys the sense of urgency during earthquake.
 I got the inspiration from recent 2 huge earthquakes happened in Taiwan.
 In addition, Dan's video and the short assignment we did at the end of the last class also helped me a lot in understanding the concept of object oriented programming.
 Overall, the artwork is a macro view of people's reaction to the earthquake from the ceiling.
-On the left side of this artwork, we can see quite a few people shivering, and the others are running around trying to find their way out, but unfortunately, unable to.
 The confinement of Processing allows this piece to present a suffocating sense.

 ## Process